Amiyahayadev/local/README.md

-This is a blank project that is not connected to any repository.
+This is a blank project.